 Farmworker Appreciation Day

 Every August 6th is observed as Farmworker Appreciation Day.
-This is a holiday that seeks to raise the public’s awareness about the importance of the work done by farmworkers through a campaign of appreciation for their work.
+This holiday seeks to raise public awareness about the importance of the work done by farmworkers through a campaign of appreciation for their work.

-The average agricultural worker works have almost two decades of experience on a U.S. farm and they work approximately 39 weeks a year in this field.
-Their work directly supports the $1.3+ trillion U.S. agricultural industry and without their valuable labor, none of us would have the fruits, veggies, and meats that we rely on for our daily sustenance.
+The average agricultural worker has almost two decades of experience on a U.S. farm and works approximately 39 weeks a year in this field.
+Their work directly supports the $1.3+ trillion U.S. agricultural industry, and without their valuable labor, none of us would have the fruits, vegetables, and meats that we rely on for our daily sustenance.

 That alone seems like a worthy reason to support agricultural workers and give them thanks on this holiday.